 This was one of the surprises from my crate of porters and stouts, a replacement, and my does it come in an interesting bottle.
-The use of the brown leaf as a motif makes me think that this is designed for the autumn but here I am having it in the late spring as we look toward Summer, because I am different doncha know!
+The use of the brown leaf as a motif makes me think that this is designed for the autumn but here I am having it in in the Summer, because I am different doncha know!
 Also, it is late in the evening and it is the sort of time that is ripe for something a bit darker and heavier regardless of weather or situation.
 I am reviewing the rather interesting looking KeTo RePorter by Birra del Borgo and rather looking forward to it.

 Anyone would think that I have a thing for stouts that I am finally getting to indulge.
 Well, anyone would be right about that.
 Would you like to know more?